singhravipratap/SLA/README.md

 # Licence
-SLA Self-Assessment with Hyperledger Fabric Project source code is released under the Apache 2.0 license.
-The README.md, CONTRIBUTING.md files, and files in the "images", "snapshots" folders are licensed under the Creative Commons Attribution 4.0 International License.
-You may obtain a copy of the license, titled CC-BY-4.0, at http://creativecommons.org/licenses/by/4.0/.
+SLA-Self-Assessment with Hyperledger Fabric Project source code is released under the Apache 2.0 license.
+The README.md, CONTRIBUTING.md files, and files in the "images", "snapshots" folders are licensed.
+You may obtain a copy of the license, https://www.apache.org/licenses/LICENSE-2.0